For more than 100 years, Chocorua Mountain Club (CMC) members maintained trails on Mount Chocorua and Mount Paugus.

 IN PARTNERSHIP WITH THE US FOREST SERVICE

-Working cooperatively, the US Forest Service and CMC achieve their shared mission of protecting natural resources and improving the experience of visitors through trail improvement and other stewardship activities in the White Mountain National Forest.
+Working cooperatively, the US Forest Service and CLC achieve their shared mission of protecting natural resources and improving the experience of visitors through trail improvement and other stewardship activities in the White Mountain National Forest.

 The US Forest Service is an equal opportunity provider.
 CLICK HERE for more information about the US Forest Service Saco Ranger District.